tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 7 - Digital Control Systems Pt2.md

 ## Bilinear Transformation
 - Bilinear transformations allow us to apply the s-plane analysis and design techniques to digital systems.
-- We **prefer a simple transformation** that would yield linear arguments wh
+- We **prefer a simple transformation** that would yield linear arguments when transforming in both directions (bilinear) through direct substitution and **without complicated z transform**
+-